Oba032/Watch_repository/README.md

 # 1.1 Introduction
     This is a repository for the exam in the course "HEL-8048-1 25V Advanced data analysis and visualization using programming"
     I intend to investigate what health parameters influence the amount of calories burnt throughout the day, as well as how sleep affects calorie expenditure.
+    My hypotheses are that energy expenditure will be positively and strongly correlated to step frequency.

 # 1.2 Variables
     # In this project i have chosen the following variables in my Apple watch: